alb-car/dh-posts-resources/validation-tutorial/validation-tutorial.md

 ```
 This example will create a local file, containing a verbose report, and save an additional, simple document in the metadata store.

-A script performing all these operations is available [here]().
+A script performing all these operations is available [here](resources/run_datajudge.py).
 The `config` *dict* contains all the values that will be passed as arguments to the methods, so before executing this script, you will have to update `config` to fit your needs.

-Let's move on to the UI and inspect these documents.
+All these metadata documents are stored by the back-end on the MonboDB instance it is configured to use.
+The back-end also provides end-points to serve these documents to the UI, which we will now use to view them.

 ### UI

 Open the UI instance on your browser and, after logging in, you will be welcomed to the **Dashboard**.
 On the left is the navigation menu, which will expand as we travel through its tree-like structure.

 Click on **Projects** and a list of projects will appear.
 Likely, it will only contain the one we used in the Datajudge section, as projects without any documents associated do not show up.
-You also can't see projects you do not have permissions for in AAC's configuration.
+You also can't see projects you do not have permissions for in the identity provider's configuration.
 Click on the *VIEW* button to the right.

 You're now viewing the **project's overview** and the navigation menu has expanded.
 There is not much information here, so click on *Experiments*, either on the left or on the bottom.